ArystoCrypto/CurrencyExchange/README.md

 - **Order Types**: The names of the types of orders. *Do not delete* any of these items as the system uses the specific ID of each of these items in the database.
 - **Transaction Types**: The names of the transaction types. *Do not delete*.

-**Requests**: On this page, you can see all requests to deposit and withdraw funds from WLOX user accounts.
+**Requests**: On this page, you can see all requests to deposit and withdraw funds from currencyexchange user accounts.
 Requests in BTC will be processed automatically by cron/send_bitcoin.php and cron/receive_bitcoin.php.
 Requests involving fiat currencies must be processed manually.
 Requests that require your attention will be highlighted in red.
 - **Deposit/Withdraw**: On this page, (1) the first form is to upload an transactions export file from Crypto Capital (this will allow you to credit users for fiat currency transferred into your exchanges' escrow accounts); (2) the second form is to make withdrawals from your Crypto Capital escrow accounts (when you withdraw from one of these accounts, you need to tell the system how much was withdrawn using this form - editing the values directly might cause fiat to be lost to the system because the value might change in the time between loading it on the screen and specifying the new value).
 - **Request Status**: The status names that a request can have. *Do not delete any of these values*.
 - **Request Descriptions**: The descriptions of the different types of requests. *Do not delete*.

-**Registered Visitors**: These are the users that have signed up to use WLOX (throught the front end).
+**Registered Visitors**: These are the users that have signed up to use currencyexchange (throught the front end).
 - **Fee Schedule**: This is the fee schedule that will be used to determine the fee charged to users when they make a transaction.
-Make sure not to leave holes in the schedule - that may lead to strange behavior by WLOX.
+Make sure not to leave holes in the schedule - that may lead to strange behavior by currencyexchange.
 The cron job that matches users with their fee level is cron/maintenance.php.

 **Language Table**: This is the language table for all short text items in the page.
 By default it is configured to support two languages, English and Spanish.

 **Emails**: In this tab, you can view/edit the text of all automated emails sent by the system.

 **Status**: This is the most important tab in the back-end.
 When you click it, you will see only one record.
 It will show you the BTC amounts in the system, as well as the amounts in the hot wallet and cold wallet.
 Watch the "Deficit" closely - this number is the amount that must be manually transferred into the hot wallet from the cold/warm wallets in order to allow all pending Bitcoin withdrawal requests to be fulfilled.
-The "Escrow Profits" section are the profits being generated by charging fees to WLOX's user base.
+The "Escrow Profits" section are the profits being generated by charging fees to currencyexchange's user base.
 When you decide to withdraw some of these profits, do not edit the values in the Status tab.
 Please use the "Deposit/Withdraw" page under the Requests tab instead.
-- **Fees**: This page gives a list of all fees being incurred by WLOX's internal movement of BTC - i.e. when sweeping user's Bitcoin addresses or transferring money to the warm/cold wallet.
+- **Fees**: This page gives a list of all fees being incurred by currencyexchange's internal movement of BTC - i.e. when sweeping user's Bitcoin addresses or transferring money to the warm/cold wallet.

 **Reports**: Under this tab, you will see "Daily Reports" and "Monthly Reports".
 You can see switch between a line graph and a table view of these values on the top right side of the respective tables.